 A TED talk about what happens when young children watch TV

-As I mentioned earlier in this post, the TV interferes with children’s normal brain development.
+As I mentioned earlier in this post, screen time interferes with children’s normal brain development.

 There are several studies that show this negative impact, but I think that a short video is more explicative than a lot of figures and graphics, so I would like to invite you to watch a 16-minute TEDx talk on this subject.